Sapna-95/Pickup_Prediction/README.md

 ## Deployment
 You can deploy this Streamlit app using **Streamlit Cloud** or other cloud platforms.
 Ensure all dependencies are included in `requirements.txt`.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contributing
-Pull requests are welcome!
-Feel free to open an issue for feature requests or bug reports.

----
 ### Built with ❤️ using [Streamlit](https://streamlit.io/)